YellowOnion/steam-runtime-tools/bin/input-monitor.md

 Options to limit devices more selectively (for example, only evdev devices that have the **ID_INPUT_JOYSTICK** udev property) are likely to be added in future versions.

+By default, an implementation is chosen automatically.
+The **--direct** and **--udev** options override this, with the last one used taking precedence.

 Each event is a JSON object with a single key.
 Consumers should ignore unknown keys to allow for future expansion.